eflautt/ga-data-science/projects/final-projects/01-lightning-talk/readme.md

 **Examples & Suggestions**

 #### Suggested Ways to Get Started
-- Try putting together a three-slide deck, for each of your project ideas, to keep organized
+- Try putting together a three-slide deck for each of your project ideas, in order to stay organized.
-- Look for example (or real) data to get a feel for what information exists for you to use
+- Look for example (or real) data to get a feel for what information exists that you can use.
-- Think about how much time you can dedicate to the project each week, and where you think the largest challenges will lie
+- Think about how much time you can dedicate to the project each week, and where you think the largest challenges will lie.
-- Think about this as an elevator pitch: be prepared, do some light research, but don't go down any "rabbit holes
+- Think about this as an elevator pitch: be prepared, do some light research, but don't go down any "rabbit holes".

 #### Example Deliverable
 Take a look at the [sample deck](#) provided.
-There are three slides, corresponding to three potential project ideas, and al include a problem, hypothesis, and potential data sets.
+There are three slides corresponding to three potential project ideas, and all include a problem, hypothesis, and potential data sets.

 #### Useful Resources
 - For overall project ideas, consider looking at former [General Assembly Data Science Projects](https://gallery.generalassemb.ly/DS?metro=)